steview-d/bookmarks/README.md

 The Bookmark itself is displayed so the user can see at a glance which bookmark is being moved, but there is no option to edit the details.

 ##### Delete Bookmark
 When a user selects the `Delete Bookmark` option, a modal appears asking for confirmation.
-The user can either choose to delete the Bookmark, or cancel the request.
+The user can either choose to delete the Bookmark or cancel the request.
 All deletions are permanent.

 #### Add a New Collection
 On any given page, a user has the option to add a new Collection.
-If the page is currently empty there is just 1 large box directing the user to create a collection.
+If the page is currently empty, there is just 1 large box directing the user to create a collection.

 <img src="https://i.imgur.com/1qmqVyr.png" height=300>